 As mentioned earlier, the overall tone of your summary should also be consistent with the tone of your overall communication.
 If you usually adopt an academic, serious, expert tone of voice, keep it in your summary.

-If, on the other hand, you use a more fun communication style, based on emojis, exclamations and sometimes points of humor, keep this spirit in your presentation.
-Air out your text to make it digestible and readable.
+If, on the other hand, you use a more fun communication style, that includes emojis, exclamations and sometimes humor, keep this spirit in your presentation.
+Space out your text to make it digestible and readable.

 Again, anything that might instinctively repel a prospect is bad: it’s up to you to take care of your image.
-Don’t make it smooth, though: your summary should reflect your personality.
+Don’t make it boring, though: your summary should reflect your personality.

 There is not ONE good LinkedIn summary format: there are many.
 It all depends on what you’re trying to achieve.
 We have listed here several examples of LinkedIn summaries, which we consider good for a specific purpose.

 If your goal is to be found on LinkedIn, then a keyword-rich summary that focuses on the semantics you want to reach will be useful.
 In the SEO game, who better than SEO consultants?